nullonerror/nullonerror.org/_posts/2024-10-08-my-first-game-with-carimbo.md

 })
 ```

-We created the postal service, which is something I borrowed from languages like Erlang, where an entity can send messages to any other.
+We created the postal service, which is something I borrowed from languages like _Erlang_, where an entity can send messages to any other.
 As we’ll see below, the bullet sends a hit message when it collides with the octopus, and the octopus, upon receiving the hit, decrements its own health.

 We also obtain the SoundManager to play sounds and spawn the main entities.